 Most possessive nouns will have an apostrophe -- but where you put that apostrophe can be confusing.
 Here are a few general rules to follow:

 If the noun is plural, add the apostrophe after the s.
-For example: dogs'.
+For example: the dogs' bones.

-If the noun is singular and ends in s, you should put the apostrophe after the s.
-For example: dress'.
+If the noun is singular and ends in s, you should also put the apostrophe after the s.
+For example: the dress' blue color.

-If the noun is singular and doesn't end in an s, you'll add the apostrophe before the s.
-For example: lizard's.
+On the other hand, if the noun is singular and doesn't end in an s, you'll add the apostrophe before the s.
+For example: the lizard's tail.

 8) Affect vs. Effect